Smoking in pregnancy

 You will also:

-- experience less morning sickness
+- have less morning sickness

 - reduce the risk of thrush and UTIs